10 Food Rules To Live By If You're Trying To Get Pregnant

 Whether you're trying to get pregnant or you just want to regulate your menstrual cycle and/or minimize PMS, follow these dietary recommendations for a more harmonious feminine existence.

-3. Eat yin-nourishing foods during pre-ovulation week to support the yin phase of the menstrual cycle: clean meat, fish, shellfish, eggs, moderate intake of organic dairy products.
+- Eat yin-nourishing foods during pre-ovulation week to support the yin phase of the menstrual cycle: clean meat, fish, shellfish, eggs, and a moderate intake of organic dairy products.

-5. Eat foods high in vitamin B during ovulation week to assist the release of your egg and implantation (if pregnancy is your goal): leafy greens, whole grains, eggs, and clean meat.
+- Eat foods high in vitamin B ovulation week to assist the release of your egg and implantation (if pregnancy is your goal): leafy greens, whole grains, eggs, and clean meat.

-7. Eat cooked food the week before your period or possible pregnancy like soups to keep your uterus warm (an indication of reproductive health in Traditional Chinese Medicine) and progesterone levels high.
+- Eat cooked food the week before your period or possible pregnancy like soups to keep your uterus warm (an indication of reproductive health in Traditional Chinese Medicine) and progesterone levels high.

-9. Increase your water and fiber intake the week before your period to help the liver metabolize estrogen, which is one of the main causes of premenstrual symptoms like cramps, bloating, and moodiness.
+- Increase your water and fiber intake the week before your period to help the liver metabolize estrogen, which is one of the main causes of premenstrual symptoms like cramps, bloating, and moodiness.
 Work on constipation if present, too to assist with hormonal balance.